DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-11-clawing-back-claims-via-support-after-they-have-been-paid.md

 - clawback amount
 - reason for clawback

-If a user returns to a previous answer using the change link, their entered information is pre-populated.
+If a user returns to a previous answer using the change link, the information they entered is pre-populated.
 When finished, the user sees the ‘Continue’ button, which should return them to the check answers page.

 Before completing the ‘Request clawback’ flow, we display a warning to the user: